gpufit/Comet/README.md

 pip install mkdocs mkdocs-material mkdocstrings[python] pymdown-extensions
 ```

-Then build and serve the docs:
+Then from within the Python_interface folder build and serve the docs:

 ```bash
 mkdocs serve